jaredspecjr/independent-project-2/README.md

 ## Support and contact details

 _If you have any issues please report them to Jared Lutz at jaredspecjr@gmail.com.
-If you yourself find a solution to a problem you find with our code, don't hesitate to add or experiment!._
+If you yourself find a solution to a problem you find with my code, don't hesitate to add or experiment!._

 ## Technologies Used